-58.243G Research on the Learning and Teaching of Mathematics
+58.243G Research on the Learning and Teaching of Mathematics S1 or S2 L2

 A study of recent and current research in Mathematics Education, including problems in the areas of arithmetic, algebra, geometry, representation, computers and mathematics learning, teaching and the training of teachers.
 Emphasis is placed on experimental designs and methodologies as well as on findings and underpinning resulting theory.
 Students are encouraged to engage in research of their own.